-Coil Shooting single-vessel full-azimuth (FAZ) acquisition is a technique which extends conventional multi- and wide-azimuth survey capabilities by acquiring marine seismic data using a single vessel sailing in a series of overlapping, continuously linked circles.
-This delivers a greater range of azimuths and offsets than parallel WAZ geometries, and there are no non-productive intervals for line changes.
+Coil Shooting single-vessel full-azimuth (FAZ) acquisition is a technique which extends conventional multi- and wide-azimuth (MAZ and WAZ) survey capabilities by acquiring marine seismic data using a single vessel sailing in a series of overlapping, continuously linked circles.
+This delivers a greater range of azimuths and offsets than parallel WAZ geometries, resulting in better target illumination without non-productive intervals for line changes.
 The WesternGeco application of this technique is enabled by the Q-Marine point-receiver marine seismic system:

-Typically, WAZ surveys are conducted using three or four vessels, each traveling in parallel lines.
-However, while conducting a project in the Gulf of Mexico (GoM), WesternGeco achieved high-quality full-azimuth recordings with a single vessel.
-WesternGeco continues to lead the way, streamlining and enhancing techniques with client needs in mind.
-In the second half of 2010, WesternGeco added a further advanced technique of Coil Shooting—Dual Coil Shooting.
-This technique uses multiple source and receiver vessels sailing in interlinked circles and offers ultra-long offset data as well as full-azimuth data.
+Typically, WAZ surveys are conducted using three or four vessels, each traveling in parallel lines; however, while conducting a project in the Gulf of Mexico (GoM), WesternGeco achieved high-quality FAZ recordings with a single vessel acquiring seismic while following a circular path.
+WesternGeco continues to lead the way, streamlining and enhancing techniques with customer needs in mind.
+Dual Coil Shooting multivessel full-azimuth acquisition uses multiple source and receiver vessels sailing in interlinked circles and offers ultra-long offset FAZ data.